 Sexual Misconduct and Title IX Policy

-University policy requires me to share certain information brought to my attention about potential sexual misconduct with the campus Deputy Sexual Misconduct & Title IX Coordinator or the University Sexual Misconduct & Title IX Coordinator.
-In that event, those individuals will work to ensure that appropriate measures are taken and resources are made available.
-Protecting student privacy is of utmost concern, and information will only be shared with those that need to know to ensure the University can respond and assist.
+It is also important that you know that University policy requires that I share certain information brought to my attention about potential sexual misconduct with the campus Deputy Sexual Misconduct & Title IX Coordinator or the University Sexual Misconduct & Title IX Coordinator.
+In that event, those individuals will work to ensure that appropriate measures are taken, and resources are made available.
+Protecting student privacy is of the utmost concern, and information will only be shared with those that need to know to ensure the University can respond and assist.
 I encourage you to visit http://stopsexualviolence.iu.edu/index.html to learn more.

 Bias-Based Incident Reporting